UncleCShark/Cmaketopia/Docs/DevelopmentEnvironment.md

 a second IDE
 ![VsCode](../assets/VsCode.png)
 For VsCode users!
-To make your IDE fully fledged C++ environment for cmake projects you need to install 2 additional extensions.
+To make your VsCode fully fledged C++ environment that supports cmake projects you need to install two additional extensions.
 ![Cpp for Vs Code](../assets/cppextvscode.png)
 ![Cmake for Vs Code](../assets/cmakeextvscode.png)
 and another one